A Conversation with Mia Atienza, MA

 How did your love of tea start?
 What is your favorite type?

-I was born and raised in a province in the Philippines that is known for coffee, especially the Kapend Barako coffee.
-I have an emergency stash of barako coffee in my freezer!
+I was born and raised in Lipa City, Batangas, a town in the Philippines that is known for coffee, called locally as Kapeng Barako.
+As a Lipeña, I have an emergency stash of Barako coffee in my freezer!
 This type of coffee is traditionally cooked, not brewed with machines.
-My paternal grandfather’s coffee plantation is still being managed by my extended family in the Philippines and my family would always get the latest harvest when we visit.
+My paternal grandfather’s coffee plantation is still being managed by my extended family in the Philippines and they would always give us the latest harvest to bring back here.

-When I went to grad school, I wanted an alternative for coffee, and was introduced to black tea.
-I didn’t love that I drank so much black tea, so started looking into other teas so that’s how I found tea cozy.
+When I went to college, I wanted an alternative to coffee, and I was introduced to black tea.
+I was not too keen that black tea still has high caffeine, so started looking into other teas, which is how I found Tea Cozy, a local tea shop in downtown Sacramento.
 I’ve been on my tea journey since 2007.
 It’s hard for me to pick a favorite!
-Right now I would say the sencha from Blue Willow in Berkeley is my favorite.
+Right now, I would say the Asatsuyu sencha from Blue Willow in Berkeley is my most brewed.

 Tell us about your recent trip to Asia.

-My main goal for this trip (and really, for all my trips!) was to explore tea plantations and farms.
-My other goal was to go to the Cameron Highlands in Malaysia and explore the many different types of tropical fruits.
-I tried phoenix mango, which is about 11 inches long, and was blown away by the flavor.
-I love fruits, and love that Malaysia had so many new fruits for me to try.
+My main goal for this trip (and really, for all my trips!) was to explore tea plantations and local farms.
+My other goal was to visit Cameron Highlands in Malaysia to explore the many different types of tropical fruits.
+I tried their golden phoenix mango, which is about 11 inches long, and was blown away by the flavor.
+I love fruits, and I was happy that Malaysia had so many new fruits for me to try.

-I really loved visiting Malaysia – the people are nice, and the food was amazing.
-One of my favorite memories of my time in Malaysia was trying a new soup called Sayurlodeh, which is a vegetarian cocnut soup with lots of vegetables.
+I had a great time visiting Malaysia – the people are nice, and the food was amazing.
+One of my favorite memories of my time there was trying a new dish called Sayur Lodeh, which is a vegetarian coconut soup with lots of vegetables.
 It was delicious and I’ve never had anything like it before.

 I also visited Taiwan, and I love that for such a small place, there is always something to do.
-There was a lot of focus on using ingredients that are in season and eating food that is appropriate for the season.
-It was autumn when I visited, so I tried a lot of the clear broth soups.
-I also loved the rice that is wrapped in bamboo leaves with toppings inside.
+There was a lot of focus on using local ingredients that are in season and eating food that is appropriate for the season.
+It was autumn when I visited, so I tried a lot of soups.
+I also enjoyed the rice dish that is wrapped in leaves with vegetables inside.
 Besides traveling for tea, I also travel for food.

 You’ve traveled to other countries as well, particularly to explore tea and its cultural significance.
 Which countries have you visited, and where do you plan to go next?

-I initially started doing tea-themed travel in 2019, and my first destination was Chiang Mai, Thailand.
+I initially started doing tea-themed travel in 2019, and my first destination was Chiang Rai, Thailand.
 I chose it after watching a documentary about the city.
-I stayed in a local BnB, and it was situated next to the Singha tea plantation.
-Every morning, the host and I would walk around the plantation to areas that are not open to the public.
+I stayed in a local BnB, and it was situated next to the Boon Rawd Farm/Singha tea plantation.
+Every morning, Nee (Bnb host) and I would walk around the plantation to areas that were not open to the public.

-Other places I visited were: South Korea for their 5-flavors tea, Hong Kong for the Tie Guanyin tea, and Europe to learn about tea storage and exports.
+Other places I visited were: South Korea for their 5-flavors tea, Hong Kong for their Tie Guanyin tea, and Europe to learn about tea storage and exports.

-I would love to go to Jeju Island in South Korea, and Sri Lanka.
+I am planning to go to Jeju Island in South Korea and Ella in Sri Lanka.

 What do you love most about your job?

-My love for education and seeing a learner progress from a newbie to graduation is such a rewarding experience.
-I especially love working in the HPM Fellowship because of the interdisciplinary connections and relationships of our team.
+I love seeing a learner progress from being a newbie all the way to their graduation, which is such a rewarding experience.
+Being part of the HPM Fellowship is amazing because of the interdisciplinary connections and relationships of our team.
 I love working in the DPM because of how collaborative everyone is, and our group’s cohesiveness.

 You have an MA in Education and have extensive experience in higher education.
 What drew you to this particular field?

-I went to Sacramento State for college and graduate school as a first-generation college student.
-I was accepted into the Educational Opportunity Program and was placed in an administrative assistant role where I had to give campus tours to prospective students.
-That experience of working with students was really appealing to me and I wanted to pursue a career in career counseling.
+I went to Sacramento State for undergrad and graduate school as a first-generation student.
+Although I worked for the Educational Opportunity Program as a Student Administrative Assistant, my first assignment for the job was to give campus tours to prospective EOP students.
+That experience of working with students who are like me in many ways left me with a profound desire to be part of the educational equity community and I initially wanted to be in career counseling because of this job.

-When I graduated, I saw a job description for a undergraduate medical education position for Touro University and their major partner in the Central Valley was UCSF Fresno.
-I knew that I wanted to be at UCSF, and applied to the Pediatrics residency coordinator when the position opened.
-I loved managing the Peds program for 4 hours and time really does fly when you love what you do.
+When I graduated, I was hired as a lecturer for the College of Education.
+After one semester, I saw a job posting for a position at Touro University of California’s Clinical Education Department and I realized that I wanted to work in Student Affairs again.
+At the time, their major educational partner in the Central Valley was UCSF Fresno.
+I knew that I wanted to be at UCSF, so I applied to the Department of Pediatrics when a position opened.
+I was with the Peds Residency Program for almost 4 years and time really does fly when you love what you do.

 You’re an avid reader.
 What genre of books do you like to read?
 Are you a fan of e-readers or physical books?

-I love Asian American women literature.
-I’m a big fan of Chitra Banerjee Divakaruni and have read The Mistress of Spices and Oleander Girl, and I love the themes of her books that center around young women from the Indian culture.
-I also love authors Lisa See, Ming May Yip, Jessica Hagedorn, and Haruki Murakami.
-IQ84 is my favorite Murakami novel and have read it at least 10 times.
+I tend to always gravitate toward Asian American women's literature.
+I’m a big fan of Chitra Banerjee Divakaruni and have read most of her books as well as her poems while in college.
+My favorites are Oleander Girl, Sister of My Heart, The Mistress of Spices, and Leaving Yuba City.
+I also love authors Jhumpa Lahiri, Lisa See, Ming Mei Yip, Anchee Min, Jessica Hagedorn, and Haruki Murakami.
+IQ84 is my favorite Murakami novel, and I have read it at least 10 times.

 I am a fan of physical books!
-I love the experience of holding a physical book and personalized bookmarks.
+I love the experience of holding a physical copy of the book and using personalized bookmarks.

 I’ve heard you mention here and there about your in-home rower.
 What made you get one?
 Tell us more.

-I was an avid runner since college, but had to stop after I had meniscus surgery.
-I had to look for an alternative exercise form that is easier on the knee, and really enjoyed using the rowing machine as a full body workout during the pandemic.
-My rowing machine is the Concept D2, and I didn’t realize it at the time that’s what rowing athletes used.
-I got it because I didn’t want machines with the fancy wifi connection!
-I really want to row on the water sometime, but most places require that I learn how to swim which is another goal of mine.
+I was an avid runner since college, but I had to stop after I injured my knee.
+I had to look for an alternative exercise form that is easier on the knees and I really enjoyed using the rowing machine as a full-body workout during the pandemic.
+My rowing machine is the RowErg from Concept D2, and I didn’t realize at the time that’s what rowing athletes used.
+I got it because I didn’t want a machine that is dependent on a Wi-Fi connection!
+I really want to row on the water sometime, but most places require that I know how to swim, which is another goal of mine.

 If you could learn anything, what would it be?